lgomez9/100-days-of-code/log.md

 ### Day 0: January 3, 2020
 ##### Prologue

-**Today's Progress**: Setting up the github, getting comfortable with the rules and gimmick of 100 days of code.
+**Today's Progress**: Setting up the GitHub, getting comfortable with the rules and gimmick of 100 days of code.

 **Thoughts**: I get into my own head when it comes to stuff like GitHub, which I'm only vaguely unfamiliar with, and it stops me from committing full force.
 I can make mistakes!
 I can do this!